zonneplan/KiBot/README.md

                     If none specified KiBot will create a suitable camera.
                     If no position is specified for the camera KiBot will look for a suitable position.
           * Valid keys:
+            - `clip_start`: [number=-1] Minimum distance for objects to the camera.
+Any object closer than this distance won't be visible.
+                            Only positive values have effect.
+A negative value has a special meaning.
+                            For a camera with defined position, a negative value means to use Blender defaults (i.e. 0.1 m).
+                            For cameras without position KiBot will ask Blender to compute its position and the use a clip distance that is 1/10th of the Z distance.
             - `name`: [string=''] Name for the camera.
             - `pos_x`: [number|string] X position [m].
 You can use `width`, `height` and `size` for PCB dimensions.
             - `pos_y`: [number|string] Y position [m].
 You can use `width`, `height` and `size` for PCB dimensions.